Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: A Case Study on Mamba Model for IDN Management

+The \gls{QoS} drift rate represents how much the network’s performance deviates from the level expected by the operator when an intent is executed.
+The percentage is computed by averaging the deviation over a monitoring window that spans several \glspl{TTI}.
+Fig. \ref{fig6} compares the drift rates of all methods across different traffic loads.
+The proposed \gls{HDMGA} maintains the lowest drift rates at every load level, indicating that it consistently meets the operator’s expected performance targets with minimal deviation.
+This reliability comes from its selective state-space modeling and goal-aware hierarchical design, which allow the agent to prioritize only the most relevant past transitions and choose the correct combination of applications even when the network becomes highly loaded.

+The throughput results in Fig. \ref{fig6} follow the same overall trend observed in the drift analysis.
+As the traffic load increases, \gls{HDMGA} consistently achieves the highest throughput among all methods, reflecting its ability to select the most effective combination of \gls{RAN} applications while respecting operator intent.
+Its selective memory mechanism helps preserve the most relevant context for scheduling and resource allocation, which leads to more efficient utilization of network capacity.

 Fig.~\ref{fig5} presents a plot showing that the action inference time of the proposed method is lower than that of the baselines.
 The actions illustrated are not sequential decisions taken under identical network conditions.
 Instead, each action corresponds to an independent inference made under distinct network states at specific time points during the simulation.
 Since network conditions (e.g., traffic load, power consumption, packet loss) and operator intents vary over time, different methods naturally select varying combinations of applications based on context.
-This variability reflects each method's adaptability to dynamic RAN environments.
+This variability reflects each method's adaptability to dynamic \gls{RAN} environments.
 The figure demonstrates that \gls{HDMGA} achieves faster decision-making, which is essential for near-real-time network automation.
-This efficiency is enabled by its memory-guided design, where decision \textit{Mamba} selectively retains and retrieves only the most relevant past actions.
-This eliminates the need for exhaustive searches over large trajectory buffers.
-All the methods in the figure maintain inference times within the near-real-time latency bounds defined by O-RAN specifications (10~ms to 1~s)~\cite{18}.
+This efficiency is enabled by its memory-guided design, where Decision Mamba selectively retains and retrieves only the most relevant past actions.
+All the methods in the figure maintain inference times within the near-real-time latency bounds defined by O-RAN specifications ($10$ms to $1$s).

-A major challenge in systems with many network applications is the large and complex action space, which increases training time and hampers generalization.
-Our prior work addressed this using an attention-based \gls{HRL} framework to filter irrelevant actions \cite{3}.
-In this work, the proposed \gls{HDMGA} further mitigates the issue through supervised learning approach on an offline-collected dataset, eliminating the need for online training during deployment.